sourcegraph/deploy-sourcegraph/docs/customization.md

   - name: LIGHTSTEP_ACCESS_TOKEN
     value: M3WKBuqsCnRYz1c

-  # TODO: Is there any documenation for this?
+  # If false, any logs from spans will be omitted from the spans sent to Lightstep.
   - name: LIGHTSTEP_INCLUDE_SENSITIVE
     value: true
 ```